Free seo geo radar scan

 What to keep in mind

-The free SEO & GEO Radar scan works on publicly accessible pages.
-Radar does not scan sites or sections that sit behind logins, paywalls, or aggressive bot protection, so those areas will not appear in the initial automatic map.
+Radar works with the public, crawlable parts of a website.
+It does not scan sections behind logins, paywalls, or aggressive bot protection, so those areas should not be expected in the automatic scan.